PuppetDB 4.0: Versioning policy

 Some examples of changes that will require a new command version:

-- Removal or renaming of parameters or parameter values within a command or wire format
+- Any change to the parameters or parameter values within a command or wire format

 - Change to serialization for wire formats inside payload